-SDG RISK AREA DESCRIPTION SCOPE RISK FACTORS SDG 16, 17 Justice and Rule of Law - Budget constraints might hamper progress on justice and security sector reforms Lack of access to justice for most vulnerable groups Security forces lack capacity and tools to use international standards in crowd control techniques Violent confrontations between young people and security forces Women and girls and other vulnerable groups' access to justice hampered by social norms and lack of economic power Lack of access to justice for women, girls and other vulnerable groups SDG 4,6, 7, 9, 11, 17 Infrastructure and access to social services society and Government's spending on social sectors and adequate provision of basic services remains low due to fiscal constraints of low domestic revenues and declining external support Lack of access to social services for all sectors of the population, particularly the most vulnerable ones (slum dwellers, women, children, people with disability, etc.) and limitation on access to physical infrastructure, and/or basic social services.
-Human Capital Development programme remains the most important pillar of government's development strategy and receives government and donors' funds Free quality education continues to be provided to primary and secondary students Resumption of Government funded road construction activities contribute to boost economic growth Temporary job creation promoted SDG 3, 17 Risk to the population, the economy and stability of the country resulting from prolonged COVID-19 pandemic and resurgence of other diseases Increase in preventable or treatable health issues.
+SDG RISK AREA DESCRIPTION SCOPE RISK FACTORS SDG 16, 17 Justice and Rule of Law of Law effective and comprehensive Budget constraints might hamper progress on justice and security sector reforms Lack of access to justice for most vulnerable groups and app of the p of justic implementation and application of the principles of justice, the rule of law and Security forces lack capacity and tools to use international standards in crowd control techniques Violent confrontations between young people and security forces rule of law and accountability from issues.
+Women and girls and other vulnerable groups' access to justice hampered by social norms and lack of economic power Lack of access to justice for women, girls and other vulnerable groups SDG 4,6, 7, 9, 11, 17 Infrastructure and access to social services Risks to society and the population resulting from a lack of availability Government's spending on social sectors and adequate provision of basic services remains low due to fiscal constraints of low domestic revenues and declining external support Lack of access to social services for all sectors of the population, particularly the most vulnerable ones (slum dwellers, women, children, people with disability, etc.) and limitation on access to physical infrastructure, and/or basic social services.
+Human Capital Development programme remains the most important pillar of government's development strategy and receives government and donors' funds Free quality education continues to be provided to primary and secondary students Resumption of Government funded road construction activities contribute to boost economic growth Temporary job creation promoted SDG 3, 17 Public Health Risk to the population, the economy and stability of the country resulting from prolonged COVID-19 pandemic and resurgence of other diseases Increase in preventable or treatable health issues.
 Increase threat to health of the population Government maintains commitments to further reducing infant and maternal mortality rates, stunting and teenage pregnancy Consolidated efforts to improve the delivery of health care services and outcomes

 SDG RISK AREA DESCRIPTION SCOPE RISK FACTORS SDG 2, 17 Food security, agriculture and land Risk to people resulting from increased food insecurity.
-Food insecurity continue to worsen, combined with price increases and job losses especially in the informal sector Increased risk of instability Competing priorities between diversification of agriculture and use of land for other marketable projects Increased rural-urban migration Constraints on access to land continue, particularly for women, due to lack of land bill Lack to access to land for women and poor farmers constrains access to food SDG 12, 13,14, 15, 17 Risks to the ecology of the country, its ecosystem and its Increased risk of damaging impact to life and livelihoods of natural hazards and climate change Increased risk of conflicts over access to land and natural resources people resulting from climate change and overexploita- tion of natural resources.
+Food insecurity continue to wors- en, combined with price increas- es and job losses especially in the informal sector Increased risk of instability Competing priorities between diversification of agriculture and use of land for other marketable projects Increased rural-urban migration Constraints on access to land continue, particularly for women, due to lack of land bill Lack to access to land for wom- en and poor farmers constrains access to food SDG 12, 13,14, 15, 17 Environment and climate Risks to the ecology of the country, its eco- system and its Increased risk of damaging impact to life and livelihoods of natural hazards and climate change Increased risk of conflicts over access to land and natural resources people resulting from climate change and overexploita- tion of natural resources.
 Over-exploitation of natural resources due to exports Depletion of resources and increased poverty level of the population